 High-spec models are pricey

-The Kia Sorento has changed markedly over the four generations it's been on sale.
+The Kia Sorento has changed markedly over its four generations on sale.
 Where once it was a cheap but plain workhorse, it's now a seriously appealing all-rounder.

 We reckon the latest model is one of the best SUVs you can buy today, especially if you need a lot of space.
 All models are seven-seaters and, unusually, each seat can comfortably carry an adult.

 On the face of it, the Sorento is significantly more expensive than competitors like the Skoda Kodiaq and Peugeot 5008.
-That's because all Kia Sorento models are powered by punchy hybrid or diesel engines, and all come with four-wheel drive and an automatic gearbox.
+That's because all Kia Sorentos are powered by punchy hybrid or diesel engines, and all have four-wheel drive and an automatic gearbox.
 Yes, a Land Rover Discovery Sport might appeal due to its premium badge and lifestyle image, but the Sorento is significantly bigger and more practical.
 Not to mention much more reliable.

-"It's hard not to like the Kia Sorento.
-It's a full-size SUV that offers a huge amount of comfort and space, criteria that form the main reasons why SUVs are so popular"
+"It's hard not to like the Kia Sorento, a full-size SUV that offers a huge amount of comfort and space - criteria that form the main reasons why SUVs are so popular"

 Phill Tromans, Contributor